-- 1. Students may pursue independent study projects - a. during their junior and/or senior years, or, in the case of University College students, after having completed 45 credits; and - b. when their academic record indicates, in the judgment of the responsible faculty member and curriculum area personnel, that independent study can be brought to a successful conclusion; and - c. if a student undertakes more than one independent study project, the total credit hours for all projects may not exceed 9 credit hours towards the undergraduate degree. - 2.
-Students, other than those in University College, should apply to the professor under whose direction they wish to study no later than the normal registration time of the preceding semester, or, in the case of University College students during their normal registration period.
-The professor's decision to accept a student for independent study will be based on such criteria as the student's academic maturity and performance record, the professor's specialty within the discipline, and his or her teaching load.

-- 3. The responsible faculty member, with the concurrence of the head of the curriculum area involved, should determine the number of credit hours appropriate for the independent study project suggested.
+- 1. Students may pursue independent study projects - a. during their junior and/or senior years, or, in the case of part-time students, after having completed 45 credits; and - b. when their academic record indicates, in the judgment of the responsible faculty member and curriculum area personnel, that independent study can be brought to a successful conclusion; and - c. if a student undertakes more than one independent study project, the total credit hours for all projects may not exceed 9 credit hours towards the undergraduate degree. - 2.
+Students should apply to the professor under whose direction they wish to study no later than the normal registration time of the preceding semester.
+The professor's decision to accept a student for independent study will be based on such criteria as the student's academic maturity and performance record, the professor's specialty within the discipline, and his or her teaching load. - 3.
+The responsible faculty member, with the concurrence of the head of the curriculum area involved, should determine the number of credit hours appropriate for the independent study project suggested.
 In the event the faculty member and the head of the curriculum area are the same individual, a second faculty member from this curriculum area should be involved in the decision.
-For projects of less than a semester's equivalent course work, one or two credit hours may be assigned; for projects of a semester's equivalent course work, three credit hours, or, with a laboratory component, four credit hours may be assigned. - 4.
-The "Independent Study Application Form" must be completed and filed with the Registrar before the project may begin.
+For projects of less than a semester's equivalent course work, one or two credit hours may be assigned; for projects of a semester's equivalent course work, three credit hours, or, with a laboratory component, four credit hours may be assigned.

+4. The "Independent Study Application Form" must be completed and filed with the Registrar before the project may begin.